jpedro/jpedro.github.io/thoughts.md

 Companies invest considerable time and money to get things off the ground and make them work.
 I say to **barely** make them work.

-Because, drumroll... most projects are completed beyond schedule and over budget.
+Because, most projects are completed beyond schedule and over budget.

-As soon as the minimum acceptance is achieved there's zero or negative incentives to improve it.
+As soon as that minimum acceptance is achieved there's less than zero incentives to improve it.
 To polish it.
 Refactor it.
 But also to revisit the tech debt left behind.
 After the struggles to barely make it work, developers are keen to move to shinnier things.
 Managers